Rebecca Lepkoff: Biography

 It was at the Educational Alliance that she was introduced to modern dance, and her interest piqued, she soon discovered a passion.
 "I started feeling better when I danced," she recalled, as dancing proved an antidote to a difficult family life.
 She fell in with the Experimental Dance Group, a company led by Bill Matons, and was soon performing at museums and colleges.
-Eventually, she became an dance instructor with the group.
+Eventually, she became a dance instructor with the group.
 In 1937, at age 21, she was awarded a scholarship to the Doris Humphrey–Charles Weidman Dance Group.
 Still, to provide income to her family with whom she still lived, she worked seasonally in the garment industry, working in a button factory and sewing seams in another.

 In 1939, she was hired to work as a dancer at the New York World's Fair, where she performed routines in a staging about the history of railroads.
 She received equity pay, and with part of the proceeds, purchased a camera.
 This soon developed into another passion: photography.
 She enrolled in photography classes offered free by the New Deal's National Youth Administration, which, advantageously, had an office on the Lower East Side.
 The director of the program was photographer Arnold Eagle, of whom she had fond memories.
 She also recalled during this period that "there were times I didn't have a change of clothes ...
 You would wear your shoes down to nothing, and you wouldn't be able to buy [new ones]."

 In 1940, the U.S. Census captured Rebecca, at age 24, living with her family at 221 East Broadway, only a block from the Seward Park Library.
 The size of the family was now six, as her older sister Celia and younger brother Samuel had moved out.
 Her occupation was listed as "dancer."
 The apartment building at 221 East Broadway still exists.
 Now called "The Mayflower," it may be the only extant Lower East Side structure where the Brody family resided.
 In 1941, Rebecca married Eugene Lepkoff, whom she had met in a dance class.
 He was soon drafted and served in an artillery unit in Europe during World War II.
 After his return, the couple chose to settle in an apartment at 343 Cherry Street on the Lower East Side, though many young Jewish couples at the time were moving away to Long Island or New Jersey.